creativeleej/creativeleej/README.md

 - **Coding Aspirations:** I'm interested in going beyond documenting code.
 In the near future, I'd like to actively contribute to codebases.
 I believe that understanding the development process firsthand enhances my ability to create effective documentation.

-- **Continuous Learning:** I'm always hungry to learn new programming languages and technologies.
+- **Continuous Learning:** My interest in programming started in college when I learned BASIC as part of my undergraduate curriculum.
+After college, I enrolled in C++ and Java courses.
+Currently, I'm halfway through Harvard University's rigorous Introduction to Computer Science online course (known as [CS50]( https://www.harvardonline.harvard.edu/course/cs50-introduction-computer-science)) to refresh my knowledge and understanding of HTML, CSS, Javascript, Python, SQL, and C. I'm always hungry to learn new programming languages and technologies.
 Whether it's diving into a new framework or exploring the depths of a language's syntax, I find joy in expanding my technical toolkit.

 ## 🛠️ Tech Stack